cyertai/invisible_ai/README.md

 The user steps through each frame using the keyboard; and the relevant features are computed in three seperate threads, belonging to the threadpool.

+## Folder Structure and Execution
+	. contains CMakeLists.txt and the README.md
+	/src contains the project code
+	/data contains an example image, and is where you should store your target files /bin contains compiled executables

+	To build, from the home directory run: cmake .
+	cmake --build .

+	To run, from the bin directory, type ./multiFeatureDetection <filepath>

 ## Code Design

 ### Algorithms